 Manufacturers of medical devices for the EU market will soon have more requirements to comply with as part of the European Medical Device Regulation (MDR) for general medical devices and the In-Vitro Diagnostics Regulation (IVDR) for in-vitro diagnostic medical devices.
 They’re lengthy, complicated, challenging to translate, and must be 100% complied with in order to place a medical device on the EU market.
-On top of that, they’ll take effect in short order – the MDR goes into effect on May 26, 2020, with the IVDR following on May 16, 2022.
+On top of that, they’ll take effect in short order – the MDR goes into effect on May 26, 2020 (The European Commission postponed the MDR Deadline for one year, to 26 May 2021, to give medical device companies a chance to focus on the current COVID-19 pandemic), with the IVDR following on May 16, 2022.
 With that in mind, it’s important to consider the implications of language and the vital role that translation will play.

 In so many words…